 So why haven’t you heard about real implementations of it?

 AI makes the biggest difference in two key areas that are usually put on the backburner, namely, search and merchandising.
 The average ecommerce site sees search usage hovering around 8% of their traffic.
 This causes many decision makers to think of it as being an insignificant portion of traffic.
 In other words “it’s not worth my time”.
 This is a BIG mistake.

 Across the board, ecommerce studies show that search visitors are 2x as likely to make a purchase compared to non-search visitors.
 Search visitors also spend twice as much money.
 Reports all over the web corroborate this story, but how does AI factor into this?

-The basic search algorithms that are driving search for 90% of ecommerce websites don’t use AI, but online retailers that ARE leveraging this technology see an even more drastic divide between their search visitors, and non-search visitors.
+The basic search algorithms that are driving search for 90% of ecommerce websites don’t use AI.
+However, online retailers that ARE leveraging this technology see an even more drastic divide between their search visitors, and non-search visitors.
 Our own study of sites utilizing AI-driven search revealed that search visitors spend 3.24x as much money, convert at a rate 3.48x higher, and are responsible for roughly 40% of total site revenue even though they make up only 7.84% of total traffic.

 AI can do a lot of things, but what does it do in the context of ecommerce?
 As mentioned above, it’s primarily being used today to make search and merchandising algorithms smarter, or more natural.

 A search bar that’s truly leveraging next-generation AI technology will better understand search queries, and will return far superior results.
 How?